 As you review your current student loan debt, focus on paying down the loans with the highest interest rates first.
 Are you deducting your student loan interest on your taxes?
-Depending on your salary, you may be able to deduct up to $2500 dollars in student loan interest annually.
+Depending on your income, you may be able to deduct up to $2500 dollars in student loan interest annually.
 Meet with a financial advisor to help build out a solid pathway to your debt reduction.

 Are you saving enough?